The Biological & Ecological Engineering department offers BEE programs leading to M.S. and Ph.D. degrees in Engineering.

 Our policy is that students can be accepted into the program at any time during the year and it is possible that support from sponsored research can become available throughout the year.
 Most students begin this program Fall Term and there are advantages with an early application in terms of assistantships and finding an advisor.
-We recommend that students applying for Fall Term have their application packets completed by January 5 of that year, for full consideration.
+We recommend that students applying for Fall Term have their application packets completed by the first Monday in January of that year, for full consideration.
 You can submit an application after that date but opportunities for being accepted are greater at that time.
-An early application increases the likelihood that a student will find an advisor and be awarded financial support.

 The Biological & Ecological Engineering Department offers the following graduate degrees:

 Biological & Ecological Engineering (M.S., MEng, and Ph.D degree programs)

 The graduate program in Biological & Ecological Engineering deals with diverse issues in the design and analysis of a wide range of biological and hydrologic systems.
 Focus areas are in bioprocessing, biosystems analysis and water resource engineering/watershed analysis.